tensorlayer/TensorLayer/docs/user/installation.rst

 Step 3 : TensorLayer
 =========================

-The simplest way to install TensorLayer is as follow.
+The simplest way to install TensorLayer is as follow, it will also install the numpy and matplotlib automatically.

 .. code-block:: bash

+  pip install tensorlayer
+  or
   pip install git+https://github.com/zsdonghao/tensorlayer.git

 However, if you want to modify or extend TensorLayer, you can download the repository from